 MacKay was attracted to the project for two reasons: The idea of family as a focal point “amidst a Justin Kurzel film.”

 Hunnam agreed: “Initially, it was about the desire to work with Justin and when I read the script, I thought this was a fun challenge to make what could be played traditionally as an arch-villainous type of role… it would be nice to get really deeply inside his head and see if we could find some redeeming qualities or at least the truth of why he was behaving the way he was.
 Justin was clearly thinking the same thing.”

 And his time on set was different for Hunnam than the other projects he’s worked on.

 “I don’t know if I’ve ever showed up to a set and felt like I was just there to play and have fun,” he explained.
 “It was such a small role, it didn’t feel like there were any stakes — there are never any stakes — because it’s really just about you coming and trying to find some truth and reveal your heart.”

-“True History of the Kelly Gang” was acquired by IFC Films at the festival and the distributor plans to release the drama in 2020.
+“True History of the Kelly Gang” was acquired by IFC Films at the festival.
+It’s available on-demand and on digital platforms Friday, April 24.